arkanoryn/remote_day/README.md

 > Working at an office is cool.
 Working remotely, from home or the coffee next
 > door is better.
 >
-> Every day, people that would work remotely today, tomorrow or late this week
+> Every day, people that would work remotely today, tomorrow or later this week
 > send emails informing they will be working remotely.
-And every day, I would
+And every day, I
-> forget would is supposed to work remotely today, or is just coming late.
+> forget who is supposed to work remotely today, or is just coming late.
 >
 > What if there was a better way? ;)